duykhoa/quote_center/data/JimRohn.md

 Life and business is like the seasons.

 The best motivation is self-motivation.
-The guy says, ‘I wish someone would come by and turn me on.’
-What if they don’t show up?
-You’ve got to have a better plan for your life.
+The guy says, "I wish someone would come by and turn me on."
+What if they don't show up?
+You've got to have a better plan for your life.

 Without a sense of urgency, desire loses its value.